 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Observation services are covered only when provided by the order of a \$30 copayment for hospital observation services per stay.